 Sarasota’s Myakka River State Park

 One hour south of Tampa on Florida’s sparkling Gulf Coast, Sarasota, known for its sugary white beaches and rich, cultural amenities offers plenty to do for the summer traveler.
+Read on to check out all of our favorite things to do in Sarasota!

 If you are looking for some “authentic” Florida outdoor activities, Sarasota has a wide range of things to do for the entire family that are simple, uncomplicated – and easy on the budget.